 Craniomaxillofacial Prosthesis and Bioengineering Unit

-The department has its own laboratory that fabricates cranio-maxillo-facial prosthetics.
+The Department has its own laboratory that fabricates cranio-maxillo-facial prosthetics.
 Prosthetic devices fabricated in the unit consists of feeding/ molding plates for cleft lip and palate patients; surgical, interim and permanent obturators for post-maxillectomy patients; occlusal splints, and lingual splints to name a few.
 Facial, nose and ear prostheses are also made here for patients who need these.
+The Department is closely affiliated with the University of the Philippines Surgical Innovation and Biotechnology Laboratory (UP SIBOL), which aims to provide quality and affordable medical devices to patients.

 Ear Unit